mikemountain/nfl-led-scoreboard/README.md

-# nfl-led-scoreboard
+# NFL LED Scoreboard
 ![I promise to change this picture when I actually build my own](imgs/scoreboard.jpg)

 Display your favourite NFL team score on an raspberry pi powered LED matrix.
 Currently supports 64x32 boards only.

-### Credit and inpsiration
+### Fantasy Football
-This project and my [Fantasy Football scoreboard project](https://github.com/mikemountain/fantasy-football-scoreboard) were inspired by the [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard), who based THEIR project off of the [mlb-led-scoreboard](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard).
-Go check them out, and start watching hockey if you don't already (and baseball too but I love hockey more (go Leafs!)).
+Love football?
+Have a fantasy team?
+Check out my [Fantasy Football scoreboard project](https://github.com/mikemountain/fantasy-football-scoreboard)

 ### Donate
 <a href="https://paypal.me/themikemountain/"><img src="https://github.com/andreostrovsky/donate-with-paypal/blob/master/dark.svg" height="40"></a>
-If you enjoyed this project, my NFL project, or if you're just feeling generous, consider buying me a beer.
+If you enjoyed this project, my [fantasy football project](https://github.com/mikemountain/fantasy-football-scoreboard), or if you're just feeling generous, consider buying me a beer.
 Cheers! :beers:
 You can also PM me on reddit under /u/mikemountain if you need help but don't think it requires an issue!

 ## Features (v0.1.0)